perspectivezoom/from-html-to-backbone/README.md

 ```
 Once again, we're passing in `this` as the third argument so that we maintain context.
 We want the `this` in the line `this.comparator = function …` to refer to the collection, not the vent.

 Now that our collection is listening to the vent, its possible to sort the collection from anywhere within, or even outside the app, as long as it has access to `GameTracker.vent`.
-For exampe, after loading the page, you can call `GameTracker.vent.trigger('sort', 'minutes');` in the console to invoke a sort.
+For example, after loading the page, you can call `GameTracker.vent.trigger('sort', 'minutes');` in the console to invoke a sort.

 Time to add in the Backbone Router: